lakejs/lake-docs/reference/editor.md

 ### popup <Badge type="info" text="Read only" />

-A pop-up component which is currently displayed, such as `LinkPopup`, `MentionMenu`, `SlashMenu` etc.
+A pop-up component which is currently displayed, such as `LinkPopup`, `MentionMenu`, and `SlashMenu`.

 * Type: `any`